chinapedia/wikipedia.abstract.en/Page/Crankshaft.md

 Internal combustion engines

-Cad_crank.jpgs and connecting rods for a typical internal combustion engine]] MAN_ship_crankshaft.JPG marine crankshaft for 6cyl marine diesel applications.
+s and connecting rods for a typical internal combustion engine]] marine crankshaft for 6cyl marine diesel applications.
 Note locomotive on left for size reference]] Large engines are usually multicylinder to reduce pulsations from individual firing strokes, with more than one piston attached to a complex crankshaft.
 Many small engines, such as those found in mopeds or garden machinery, are single cylinder and use only a single piston, simplifying crankshaft design.

 A crankshaft is subjected to enormous stresses, potentially equivalent of several tonnes of force.
 The crankshaft is connected to the fly-wheel (used to smooth out shock and convert energy to torque), the engine block, using bearings on the main journals, and to the pistons via their respective con-rods.
 An engine loses up to 75% of its generated energy in the form of friction, noise and vibration in the crankcase and piston area.
 The remaining losses occur in the valvetrain (timing chains, belts, pulleys, camshafts, lobes, valves, seals etc.) heat and blow by.